PfGAnalytics/Wellbeing-Dashboard/README.md

 ### How do we fix the Y-axis on charts download when it overspills?
 Y-axis on downloaded charts are rendered during export.

-Across indicator screen charts and chart popup downloads, the same general approach is used:
+Across indicator screen charts and chart pop-up downloads, the same general approach is used:
 - Y-axis label is extracted using the `getYLabel` function and stored in `yLabel`
 - `yPadding` is applied to allow horizontal space for the `yLabel`
 - `leftInset` allows for additional space to the left of the `yLabel`